zoujiaqing/Signal-Server/README.md

 - ~~Sort out the requirements that can be dockerized~~

 - Figure out what the deal is with extracting certificates with `certificate` when running the server

+  - It is what you need to put in `whisper.store` and IS necessary

 - Successfully get this fork of Signal-Server to connect to a fork of the android app